 Parents around the world use swaddling as a way to comfort fussy babies, reduce crying, and develop more settled sleep patterns.
 Often when we see babies getting ready for bedtime and being swaddled, their bodies are tightly wrapped in a cloth, sheet, light blanket, or a specialty swaddle product.
 This is where a potential hidden danger exists.
 Not allowing the hips and legs to move freely can promote the most common birth abnormality, hip dysplasia.
 Because this condition can be challenging to detect, even by a trained physician, it’s important to know about safe swaddling before using a swaddle for naptime or sleeping for the night.

 What is hip dysplasia and what does swaddling have to do with it?

 Loose hip joints are the most common abnormality in newborn infants and affect approximately one in ten babies.
 While this may be difficult to detect and usually goes away during the first few weeks of life, loose ligaments around the hip can lead to complete hip dislocation, continuing joint instability, or poor development of the hip socket.
 This range of hip abnormalities is called Hip Dysplasia.

 If left undetected, hip dysplasia in children can result in a limited range of motion, consistent pain, swayback which is a painless but exaggerated waddling limp or leg length discrepancy, hip click or “pops”, among other issues.
-When not treated, adults and adolescence can experience a range of pain when walking, running, sleeping, limping, and a sensation of catching, snapping, popping, or locking that is usually painful.
+When not treated, adults and adolescents can experience a range of pain when walking, running, sleeping, limping, and a sensation of catching, snapping, popping, or locking that is usually painful.